Perspectives and the Sidebar

 The Inbox contains a list of individual items that can be organized hierarchically into item groups.
 Since the Inbox primarily serves as a temporary resting place for new tasks, it doesn’t support complexity beyond simple grouping; to add hierarchical nuance to a task with many parts, consider assigning it to an existing project with the inspector or converting it to a project with Edit > Convert to Project.

 If you convert an Inbox item to a project it will immediately reopen in the Projects perspective.

 In Inbox, show:—Choose the setting for items that you would like to be visible in the outline (Available is the default).
 Each option describes the requirements for items that it includes or excludes; see the Glossary for further details on each view state.

 Layout—OmniFocus Pro adds a Layout section to Inbox View options where you can customize the outline to show a set of attributes specific to this perspective.
 See Layout Options for details.

-A project is a task made up of multiple items.
+A project is a task made up of multiple items, referred to in OmniFocus as actions.
 Projects are typically more complex than individual action items, and can include several related actions.
 The Projects perspective displays all of your projects in a list, which can be grouped into folders to create hierarchy.